kriswep/graphql-microservices/README.md

 # GRAPHQL-MICROSERVICES

-This project showcases, how one could set up a graphql server using microservice architectur.
+This project showcases, how one could set up a graphql server using a (mildy simplified) microservice architecture.

-**Work In Progress**

 ## Start in docker env - manually